zachtyoung/migration-tools/category-content/README.md

 2. Save that csv as "categories.csv" and drop it into the root folder "category-content".
 Replace existing file if needed.
 3. Provide the source and destination stores and hashes in the respective variables at the top of index.js
 4. Run node index.js
+5. Updates should be made and any categories from the list provided that lacks a thumbnail will be output in the         output-log.json

 ### Tech Details